A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Problem statement and motivation

 \paragraph{Example: CES production function.} Consider an environment where we observe workers producing output in $n$ teams of size 2.
 Moreover, let $k(j,1)$ and $k(j,2)$ denote the workers in team $j$, and write ${\cal{K}}=\{(k(j,1),k(j,2))\,:\, j=1,\ldots,n\}$ for the set of workers in all teams; note that a given worker may be part of multiple teams.
 Consider a model for team production where team output is a CES aggregate of worker inputs (as in \citealp{AhmadpoodJones2019}),

-In this model, one may be interested in estimating the substitution parameter $\gamma_0$ or the log error variance $\sigma_0^2$, average elasticities, or effects of counterfactual re-allocations of workers to teams, for example.
+In this model, one may be interested in estimating the substitution parameter $\gamma_0$ or the log error variance $\sigma_0^2$, average elasticities, or effects of counterfactual re-allocations of workers to teams, for example.{\footnote{The model relies on the assumption that the network ${\cal{K}}$ of co-workers is exogenous, i.e., independent of the shocks $\varepsilon_{j}$.
+Relaxing exogeneity through a parametric model of team formation is conceptually feasible within our likelihood approach, but we do not consider this extension here.}

 To analyze this example we consider $N\leq n$ subsets of teams $j$, of size $n_i$ each.
-Let $Y_i$ denote the vector of team outcomes in subset $i$, and let $\eta_i$ be the collection of all fixed effects of workers belonging to those teams.
+Let $Y_i$ denote the vector of team outcomes in subset $i$, let ${\cal{K}}_i$ denote the set of indicators for workers belonging to those teams, and let $\eta_i$ be the collection of all fixed effects of those workers.
 Finally, let $\theta=(\gamma,\sigma^2)^\top$.
-The scores with respect to $\gamma$ and $\sigma^2$ take the form $u_i(Y_i;\theta,\eta_i)$, where the dependence of $u_i$ on $i$ reflects that the set of workers who belong to the subset $i$ of teams generally differs from the workers belonging to another subset.
+The scores with respect to $\gamma$ and $\sigma^2$ take the form $u(Y_i,{\cal{K}}_i;\theta,\eta_i)$.
 In contrast to our previous example, the theoretical literature on network models such as (\ref{eq_CES_size2}) is scarce, and to our knowledge no approach has as yet been developed for achieving bias reduction in such a setting.

 In this example, a worker's fixed effect may appear in the nuisance parameter $\eta_i$ across multiple observations.
 While such ``overlapping fixed effects'' typically complicate the analysis and correction of incidental parameter bias, our orthogonalization and estimation methods straightforwardly accommodate this structure.